Ela-Fhd/cms_admin_panel/README.md

   - 📆Created : February 2024
   - Please login first to see all the features of the project ==> username : test & password : 12345$
   - To run the program, first run 'npm install' command in the terminal to install all packages , then run 'npm run dev'.
-  - &#x2714;Technologies : React js , Axios , react-router-dom , redux-toolkit , sweet alert , toast
+  - &#x2714;Technologies : React js , Axios , react-router-dom , redux-toolkit , tailwind , sweet alert , toast
   - &#128231;Contact with me : <a href="https://www.linkedin.com/in/elahe-fahmideh/">LINKEDIN</a>